astutus/olimp.run/src/content/post/garmin-coach-3y-journey.md

 ---
-title: 3 Years with Garmin Coach: From Rehab to Personal Records (And Back to Balance)
+title: "3 Years with Garmin Coach: From Rehab to Personal Records (And Back to Balance)"
 description: A personal story of structured running, discipline, and knowing when to stop chasing numbers.
 publishDate: "2025-02-01"
 tags: ["running", "training", "garmin"]